class Array: alias .prepend to .unshift ?

 for any reason!

-Updated by matsuda (Akira Matsuda) almost 3 years ago
+Updated by matsuda (Akira Matsuda) over 3 years ago

 FIY both append and prepend are in ActiveSupport: https://github.com/rails/rails/blob/master/activesupport/lib/active_support/core_ext/array/prepend_and_append.rb